ddddddddggod/I2C/README.md

 - **Slave** : Implemented with a single FSM, where the number of states was reduced by utilizing flag signals.
 - **Slave ver2** : The FSM was divided into two parts: an **I2C protocol FSM** and a **Packet FSM**, while maintaining the same datapath as the Slave module.
 (Additional test cases were included in the testbench to verify the robustness of the design.)
 - **Slave ver3** : A period pin was implemented to provide a configurable **hold margin**.
 The user can adjust the period value through the testbench (TB).
 - **Slave ver4** : An additional **overflow pin** was implemented to control the memory buffer behavior when it becomes full.
 If the overflow pin is 1, a NACK is generated.
 If it is 0, the buffer performs overwrite operation.
 This behavior can be selected through the testbench (TB).
+Additionally, the period logic was modularized.